segovia-no/TinyPhotos/README.md

 ```
 -file            <filepath>   Compresses a single file providing the relative or absolute filepath
 -bulkfromfolder  <folderpath> Compresses all the files in a folder providing the relative or absolute path to the folder
+-maxroutines     <number>     Maximum number of images that will be processed concurrently
 ```

 ## Build